mberlanda/nielsen_dar_api/docs/rails.md

 - process_market_areas : get details about available market areas (this feature seems to be available only for US `countryCode`)
 - process_campaigns : get details about campaigns
 - process_placements : get details about the sites where the available campaigns are tracked

+At every step I save data into the db and/or to file